purescript/purescript/README.md

 ## Kind System

-There are two primitive kinds, the kind `*` of types and the kind `#` of rows.
+There are two primitive kinds, the kind `*` of types and the kind `!` of effects.

+For each kind `k` there is also a kind `# k` of rows, with types of kind `k`.
+For example `# *` is the kind of rows of types, as used to define records, and `# !` is the kind of rows of effects, used to define the monad `Eff` of extensible effects.

 Higher kinded types are also supported.
 That is, a type variable can refer to not only a type or a row, but a type constructor, or row constructor etc.

 ## Whitespace